The Hon. Elise Archer MP

 During this time Elise was a member of the Joint Standing Committee for Subordinate Legislation and the House of Assembly Privileges Committee, as well as a member of two Select Parliamentary Committees.

 After the March 2014 State Election, Elise was named as the Government Nominee for the Speaker of the House of Assembly, and was formally elected unopposed by the House on Tuesday, 6 May 2014.
-Elise is the first female Speaker in Tasmania in the House of Assembly’s 158 year history.
+Elise was the first female Speaker in Tasmania in the House of Assembly’s 158 year history.

 Elise’s decision to enter state politics stemmed from a passion to improve the lives of those less fortunate in her community; an ethos she developed early in life while volunteering for a number of charities and working in her family’s small businesses throughout her school and university years.
+She has a strong focus on creating a strong economy to create jobs but also to support our health and education system and Tasmanians in need.

 Educated at Waimea Heights Primary School, Fahan School and the University of Tasmania, Elise completed a Bachelor of Laws Degree before obtaining her Certificate of Legal Studies.
 She was admitted to practise as a Barrister and Solicitor in the Supreme Court of Tasmania in 1994, as well as the Federal Courts and High Court of Australia.

 Elise practised law for 17 years predominantly in the areas of employment (industrial relations), anti-discrimination and insurance law, and was a member of the Employment and Equal Opportunity Committee, the Litigious Issues Committee of the Law Society of Tasmania and the Tasmanian Bar Association.
 She also has extensive experience in civil and criminal trials.
-Immediately before her election to Parliament Elise was a senior associate, senior litigation lawyer at Dobson Mitchell & Allport in Hobart (2004 - 2010).
+Immediately before her election to Parliament Elise was a senior associate and senior litigation lawyer at Dobson Mitchell & Allport in Hobart (2004 - 2010).

 Elise was an Alderman of the Hobart City Council (October 2007- April 2010) and Chairperson of the Finance & Corporate Services Committee (2009 - 2010).